plfa/plfa.github.io/README.md

 ## Fonts in Emacs

-It is recommended that you add the following to the end of your emacs configuration file at `~/.emacs`, if you have the named fonts available.
+It is recommended that you add the following to the end of your emacs configuration file at `~/.emacs`, if you have the mentioned fonts available:

 ``` elisp
 ;; Setting up Fonts for use with Agda/PLFA